Email FacebookTwitterMenu burgerClose thin

 Bottom Line

-Whether you choose the Rule of 55 vs. Rule 72(t) or something else, it’s important to know how you might be affected at tax time.
+Understanding the tax implications of using the Rule of 55 or Rule 72(t) can help in retirement planning.
 If you can wait until age 59 ½ to withdraw money from your retirement accounts you can eliminate the 10% early withdrawal penalty altogether.
-But if you do have to take money out early, planning beforehand could help to shrink your tax bill.
+If early withdrawals are necessary, strategic planning may reduce the tax burden.

 Retirement Planning Tips

 • Consider talking to a financial advisor about the best way to handle early withdrawals from a 401(k) or IRA and how that might affect your tax situation.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/DisobeyArt, ©iStock.com/andreswd, ©iStock.com/Luke Chan